 How to implement OKRs?

-Although the OKR methodology can be used on a smaller scale for teams and individuals, the framework works best when it’s used throughout the entire organization.
+Although the OKR method can be used on a smaller scale for teams and individuals, the OKR framework works best when it’s across the organization.

-Before you get started implementing OKRs, there are a few things you should consider:
+Before you get started implementing OKRs, here are a few things to consider:

 - You will need to clearly define your vision, mission, and strategic objectives.
-OKRs should be linked to the high-level thinking of the organization in order to make them a reality.
+OKR goals should be linked to the high-level thinking of the organization in order to make them a reality.

 - Running a small pilot program across one division may be useful before rolling out OKRs to the entire organization.
 This would allow you to collect data on what does and doesn’t work and help build an internal case study for change.